Metaphysicist0/Metaphysicist0.github.io/_pages/about.md

 Reach me at yaotianliang2003@gmail.com or yaotianliang@tongji.edu.cn (also WeChat: ytl20030607) if you want to discuss research ideas or work together with me.
 Welcome!!!

 ### Recent News
+* 2024.12 -- One paper regarding Personalized ECG Diagnosis has been accepted by *Biosensors and Bioelectronics* (JCR Q1, IF:10.7)!
 * 2024.09 -- *Baosteel Scholarship* (1/~44000), equivalent to *National Scholarship*.
-* 2024.09 -- 2 papers regarding Ultrasound-Guided Robotic Blood Drawing and In Vivo Studies and Sim2Real on endovascular robotics have been submitted to ICRA 2025 !!!
 * 2024.06 -- Very glad to have a sharing talk on **Advancing Embodied AI in Percutaneous Coronary Intervention Robots** at the Seminar with Prof. Rebecca Fahrig and Prof. Markus from Siemens Healthineers!
 * 2024.06 -- Conference paper ***Learned Needle Tip Localization with A Photoacoustic Beacon for Ultrasound-Guided Minimally Invasive Procedures*** is **accepted** as **oral** by IEEE International Ultrasonics Symposium (IUS), 2024.
 (Research intern @ King's College London, advisor: Dr. Mengjie Shi, Prof. Tom Vercauteren, Prof. Wenfeng Xia)
 * 2024.05 -- *Qi Di Scholarship*. (the highest honor @ the College of Electronic and Information Engineering, sponsored by Qidi Wu, former deputy minister of education, **20/1800, top 1% each year**).